fortian/mwmg/config/recollect/README.md

 specified in its configuration file (by default, `collector.conf` in the current working directory).

 For troubleshooting, you can run `recollect` without piping its standard output to `mwmg`.
-Errors are printed to standard error, as typical, and cause `recollect` to exit with a non-zero error code.
+Errors are printed to standard error and cause `recollect` to exit with a non-zero error code.

 `recollect` generally runs until interrupted with Control-C, but will also exit if standard output closes.